docpath/aim-docker-linux/README.md

 ## Steps
 To successfully perform the example follow the steps as indicated below:
-- Use the mbe1224/debian-oracle-java:stretch-slim-jre8 image.
-This is a Linux Debian image with Oracle JRE 8 pre-installed.
+- Use the openjdk:8 image.
+This is a Linux Debian image with OpenJDK 8 pre-installed.
 - Install DocPath ® Access and Identity Management.
 - Copy the license file into the image.
 - Use port 8080 to receive generation requests.